-The Texas A&M University School of Law Black Law Students Association's (BLSA) mock trial team advanced to the national finals.
+The Texas A&M University School of Law Black Law Students Association's (BLSA) mock trial and moot court teams advanced to the national finals.
 Third-year students Enrica Martey, Sara Vargas, Regina Palmer-Coleman and Shawn Pullum placed second at the southwest region's Candace Baker Mock Trial Competition in New Orleans, LA early January.
 The team was coached by Doug Greene, a Fort Worth attorney.
+Third-year student Lorraine Birabil and second-year student Brandon Cofield, members of the moot court team, received an invitation to the national finals.
+The moot court team is coached by Judge Matthew Wright (TWL 2009).
 The national finals will be held in Little Rock, AR in March.

 According to Jennifer Ellis, director of advocacy programs, the students sacrificed a large part of their holiday breaks to practice and prepare.